-At the Jaipur Literature Festival, I met Dolly Jain who works in similar lines and converts leftover fabric waste to jackets.
-She had commissioned Neerja Jain, a weaver, from Jaipur to make textile using waste with Cotton yarn as the Warp and Farn as the Weft.
-I believe Neerja had to customise her exciting loom and shuttle to effectively make it work.
+At the Jaipur Literature Festival, I met Dolly Jain who works converts leftover fabric waste to jackets.
+She had commissioned Neerja Jain, a weaver from Jaipur, to make textile using waste with Cotton yarn as the Warp and Farn as the Weft.
+Neerja had to customise her exciting loom and shuttle to effectively make it work.
 This prototype is very similar to my rug technically.
 It inspired me to join hands with Dolly Jain on “Save the Cloth” project.
 I tried to find out the problems she is facing and give it solutions.

 Problems at present

 - Cut pieces are all of different colours and comes in piles.
 These have to be sorted into each colour which takes a lot of human effort and makes the final price very high.
 Besides after a while, humans get colour negated after trying to sort colours for a long time.